A Tesla Cybertruck exploded outside Trump hotel in Las Vegas. Here’s what we know - Local News 8

 Vehicle was rented on Turo

 The explosion closely followed a deadly attack in New Orleans, where a driver crashed a pickup truck into a crowd celebrating New Year’s on Bourbon Street early Wednesday morning, resulting in at least 15 deaths and multiple injuries.
-The FBI is investigating it as an “act of terrorism.”
+The driver had potential improvised explosive devices and an ISIS flag in the truck he drove, according to local and federal authorities.

 Turo, which operates an online platform for car owners to lease their vehicles, reported that its service was used to rent vehicles involved in the tragic events in New Orleans and Las Vegas and it is cooperating with the authorities.